 If you are renovating your bathroom then you will no doubt have already been somewhat overwhelmed with the incredible variety of choice when it comes to the details.
 When looking for a bathroom sink, taps, fittings and details you can easily find yourself in a jungle of options, and navigating here choices is far from easy.
 The best way to approach this is to first consider what the general style is that you are looking for with your bathroom.
+Referencing a bathroom vanity range can give you a great starting point – you can explore some options here.
 With this in mind we are going to take a look at some common bathroom styles which people choose, and then delve a little deeper into which fixtures and fittings work best with those styles.

 Urban Hotel Style